To book an appointment Call 01306 881313 or use Online Services.

 Patients can now also be seen outside of normal GP opening hours by a local GP or practice nurse:

 Patients will be offered the first routine appointment with the doctor of their choice.
 If unacceptable, they will be offered an earlier appointment with another doctor.
 If it is critical that the patient is seen the same day (and there are no routines left), the receptionist will take the patient's contact details and send an electronic message to the Duty Doctor.
 This may result in an appointment with the patient's usual doctor or another doctor.

 Appointments are released at least two weeks in advance although some special clinics, such as diabetes or heart disease clinic appointments are released much further in advance.
-We tend not to release appointments too far in advance because the number of patients not turning up tends to increase the further in advance the appointment is booked.

 Help Us To Help You!